 Hundreds of assorted voting methods have been proposed and debated for the past 250 years, but no solid consensus has emerged.
 IRV (Instant Runoff Voting), one of about fifty ranked-choice methods, has been tried in some locales, but provides only a very small improvement over Plurality.
 A large improvement is needed.

 Recently, a comprehensive election simulation project was completed.
 Many voting methods were evaluated in millions of election scenarios of all possible kinds.
 Each method was measured on the basis of it being able to consistently choose the correct winner while also avoiding any of the terrible blunders that Plurality and IRV can make.
 The results strongly indicated that a voting method, called BAWV (Best/Alternate/Worst Voting) can make the large improvement that we have been searching for.
 BAWV is easy for voters to understand, so it’s hard to think of any good reason to delay changing to it.
 An even simpler method called AADV (Approve/Approve/Disapprove Voting) would also be acceptable.
-Here is a short non-technical article on BAWV:
+Here are two short non-technical articles on BAWV:

 For those hardy souls who want all the details, the below link is to the paper which explains and reports on the entire election simulation project.